automl/pynisher/README.md

 #### Exceptions
 Pynisher will let all subprocess `Exceptions` buble up to the controlling process.
-If a subprocess exceeds a limit one of `CpuTimeoutException`, `WallTimeoutException` or `MemoryLimitException` are raised, but you can use their base classes to cover them more generally.
+If a subprocess exceeds a limit, one of `CpuTimeoutException`, `WallTimeoutException` or `MemoryLimitException` are raised, but you can use their base classes to cover them more generally.

 ```python
 class PynisherException(Exception): ...